rust-nostr/nostr/bindings/nostr-ffi/README.md

 ### Python

-For most users, we recommend using our official Python package: TODO.
+For most users, we recommend using our official Python package: [nostr-protocol](https://pypi.org/project/nostr-protocol/)

 If you want to compile from source or need more options, read on.